robole/vscode-javascript-extensions/README.md

 	- [`vscode.languages.registerHoverProvider`](https://code.visualstudio.com/api/references/vscode-api#languages.registerHoverProvider)
 - **Folder**: [hover-provider](/hover-provider).
 - **Command** : None.
--- **Activation**: Open a JavaScript file.
-Hover over a word to see the hover popup.
+- **Activation**: When a JavaScript file is opened.
+Hover over a word in the file to see the hover popup.

 ### Progress